 Why are abrasive ingredients added to toothpaste?

-abrasive 1
+Abrasive 1

 This article has been provided for use by the Australian Dental Association and the original article can be found here.